HRKimLab/libkm/libtimeseries/README.md

 # libtimeseries
-Plot moving average; plot population time course; analyze multi-dimensional dynamics
+libtimeseries provides an integrative way to plot and manage behavioral and neural time course data.
+It is specialized in handling seconds-scale data in trial structure with multiple conditions.
+You can do the following things: Plot raster and moving average (PSTH); save PSTH; load data and plot population time course; analyze multi-dimensional dynamics

 ## Examples
 plot spike timestamp (spike_ts) aligned by events (trig), using a time window defined by start time (st) and end time (et).
 If needed, sort trials by trial conditions (grp).